sandeepkota312/networking/README.md

 # Networking
-REST API's to connect with any userwad
+REST API's to connect with any user

 ## Pre-Setup
 1. create ```.env``` file in the root directory